EduCap: Catherine B. Reynolds

-Catherine B. Reynolds was selected by Businessweek magazine as one of the 50 most philanthropic living Americans.
-She is a current or former Trustee of New York University, Vanderbilt University, Harvard Kennedy School’s Center for Public Leadership, the John F. Kennedy Center for the Performing Arts, the D.C.
-College Access Program, Dance Theatre of Harlem, Inova Fairfax Hospital Foundation, National Geographic International Advisory Council, and the American Academy of Achievement.
-She served on the U.S. Secretary of Education’s Commission on the Future of Higher Education during the administration of President George W. Bush.
-She has received honorary degrees fromGeorgetown University, Morehouse College and Willamette University, as well as the Gallatin Medal of New York University.
+Reynolds was selected by Businessweek magazine as one of the 50 most philanthropic living Americans.

+She is a current or former trustee of New York University, Vanderbilt University, Harvard Kennedy School's Center for Public Leadership, the John F. Kennedy Center for the Performing Arts, the D.C.
+College Access Program, Dance Theatre of Harlem, Inova Fairfax Hospital Foundation, and National Geographic International Advisory Council.

+She served on the U.S. secretary of Education's Commission on the Future of Higher Education during the administration of President George W. Bush.
+She has received honorary degrees from Georgetown University, Morehouse College and Willamette University.
+She also received the Gallatin Medal from New York University.

 In 2005, she received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars.

-She was selected a 2011 Washingtonian of the Year.
-Reynolds currently serves on the boards of General Dynamics Corporation and Lindblad Expeditions, LLC, and VitaKey Inc. In 2019, Reynolds was selected by the Secretary of the Navy as the sponsor of the USS Jack H. Lucas, the first Flight III Arleigh Burke-class destroyer.
-In April 2020, President Donald J. Trump appointed Catherine Reynolds to serve on the Great American Economic Revival Industry Group.
-In October 2023, Catherine B. Reynolds was named one of the "Most Powerful Women in Washington" by Washingtonian magazine.
+She was selected as a 2011 Washingtonian of the Year.

+Reynolds currently serves on the boards of General Dynamics Corporation, Lindblad Expeditions, LLC, and VitaKey Inc.

+In 2019, Reynolds was selected by the secretary of the Navy as the sponsor of the USS Jack H. Lucas, the first Flight III Arleigh Burke-class destroyer.

+In April 2020, President Donald J. Trump appointed Reynolds to serve on the Great American Economic Revival Industry Group.

+In October 2023, Reynolds was named one of the "Most Powerful Women in Washington" by Washingtonian magazine.

 Criticism

 In 2003, the CBS program 60 Minutes reported that Reynolds withdrew a donation of $38 million from the Smithsonian Institution following criticism of a proposal for a Hall of Achievement exhibition.
-Her foundation instead pledged$100 million to the John F. Kennedy Center for the Performing Arts.
+Her foundation instead pledged $100 million to the John F. Kennedy Center for the Performing Arts.

 In 2007, The Washington Post criticized EduCap for interest rates charged to high-risk borrowers and the ownership of a corporate Gulfstream V aircraft.